KevinKra/Notes/electronics/components/readme.md

 ### Inverter Answers

 1. an `inverter` is used to convert DC into AC.
-1. you cna use a `full bridge rectifier` to convert AC into DC.
+1. you can use a `bridge rectifier` to convert AC into DC.
 1. batteries, solar panels, cars (their batteries), are DC power sources and need to be converted to AC for certain appliances that require AC load.
 1. you can use an `oscilloscope` to view the electrical wave form in a circuit.
-1. DC, when measured through an `oscilloscope`, looks like a flat line in the positive region.
+1. DC, when measured through an `oscilloscope`, looks like a flat line in the positive voltage region.
-1. AC, when measured through an `oscilloscope`, looks like a wave the flows between the positive and negative regions.
+1. AC, when measured through an `oscilloscope`, looks like a wave the flows between the positive and negative voltage regions.
-1. voltage is not constant in AC, a `multimeter` may show it as constant, but that is false, it fluctuates between positive and negative in the sine wave.
+1. voltage is not constant in AC, a `multimeter` may show it as constant, but that is false, it actually fluctuates between positive and negative charges in the sine wave.
-1. AC current, and its back and forth current, is caused by a magnet within a generator that rotates and uses induction (specifically varying levels of magnetic intensity as it rotates) to move electrons, in nearby coils, back and forth.
+1. AC, and its back and forth current, is caused by a magnet within a generator that rotates (very quickly at 50 or 60Hz) and uses `induction` to move electrons in nearby coils back and forth.
 1. in terms of AC sine waves, frequency refers to how many times the sine wave repeats per second and is measured in **Hertz (Hz)**.
 1. in North America, the sine wave repeats 60 times per second (60Hz).
 Polarity (+ and -) changes 120 times/second.
-1. in the rest of the world, the sine wave repeats 50 times per second (50Hz).
+1. outside of North America, the sine wave repeats 50 times per second (50Hz).
 Polarity (+ and -) changes 100 times/second.
 1. the `inverter` consists of several electronic **switches** called `IGTBs`, the opening and closing of these `IGTB` switches is controlled by a `controller`. `IGTBs` can open and close in pairs incredibly fast to control the flow of electricity.
-This path tweaking for electricity allows inverters to produce AC from a DC source.
+The rapidly changing flow of electrons caused by these switches allows the DC current to replicate AC's back and forth alternative behavior.
 1. a "step-up" `transformer` can be used, following the inverter, to increase low AC voltage to high AC voltage.
-1. we can use `Pulse Width Modulation` to break the **flat** positive and negative waves into smaller segments of pulse width to create an **average** flow, or wave form, that imitates a sine wave.
+1. we can use `Pulse Width Modulation` to break the **flat** positive and negative waves generated from DC into smaller segments of pulse width to create an **average** flow, or wave form, that imitates a sine wave.
 The more segments it has, the closer in mimics a sine wave.
 1. we can control the output voltage by **controlling how long the switches are closed for** for each segment group.
 The less completely filled a segment group is, the lower the voltage.
 1. we can control the output frequency by **controlling the timing of the switches**.
-The more spread out the segment groups are, the lower the frequency.
+The more spread out the pulse segment groups are, the lower the frequency.
 1. a `single phase` would appear as a single sine wave, whereas a `three phase` would appear as three equally inter-spaced sine waves.
 1. a `three phase` has no (significant) gaps between positive and negative (the three sine waves overlap) and thus it has **more power**.